“Earth is the cradle of humanity,

 The awe and wonder of seeing a Shuttle launch, watching old Apollo footage, or just staring up at the night sky prove to me, beyond a shadow of a doubt, that space exploration will be man’s last, best destiny.

-The responsibility for maintaining man’s presence in space falls upon each and every one of us.
+The responsibility for maintaining man’s presence in space is upon every one of us.

 It’s up to us to educate them!

-As a nation and a planet, the exploration of space and other worlds will provide a unifying force… a sense of direction and purpose… that can only be a positive influence in this insane “me me me” lifestyle that seems to permeate society.
+As a nation and a planetary species, the exploration of space and other worlds will provide a unifying force… a sense of direction and purpose… and a technologically-advancing forcing function that can only be a positive influence in this insane and self-centered culture that permeates society.

 Why am I so passionate about space exploration?